-William Henry Rogers was born at Wrotham Heath in 1895, the son of Henry and Christina Rogers.
-Henry was a farm worker and in 1901 the family were living on Windmill Hill.
-William had a younger brother and three younger sisters and after leaving Platt School he joined his father labouring on a local farm.
-At some point William married a lady called Lily, though it is unknown where or when the marriage occurred.
+William Henry Rogers was born on Windmill Hill, Wrotham Heath during 1895, the son of Henry and Christina Rogers.
+His father was a farm worker, and he had a younger brother and three younger sisters.
+William attended Platt School and when old enough, joined his father labouring on a local farm.
+At some point, he married a lady called Lily, though it is unknown where or when the marriage occurred.

-In the absence of surviving service papers, exactly when William joined the Army has been lost, however it is known he enlisted at Woolwich into the 2nd Battalion, Rifle Brigade (Prince Consort’s Own) and was serving in France in early 1918 as S/25044 Rfl.
-W H Rogers.
+In the absence of surviving service papers, exactly when William joined the Army has been lost, however, based on the amount of war gratuity awarded after his death, it is likely he enlisted in Woolwich during August 1914 with the 2nd Rifle Brigade (Prince Consort’s Own.)

-On 21 March 1918 the German Army launched a series of attacks along the Western Front known as the Spring Offensive or Kaiserschlacht (Kaiser’s Battle) and made significant advances during the campaign, however, by late April, and having suffered a considerable amount of casualties, any gains they had made were now precarious, and the Allied counter-attack in the summer would prove disastrous for the German Army.
+William was almost certainly at the front by the start of 1918 where, on 21 March, the German Army launched a series of attacks known as the Spring Offensive or Kaiserschlacht (Kaiser’s Battle.)
+Although making significant advances from the outset, by late April, and having suffered a considerable amount of casualties, any gains they had made were now precarious, and an Allied counter-attack in the summer would prove disastrous for the German Army.

-At the time the Offensive began, William’s unit were training in Tilques, however they quickly mobilized the following day and marched to Arques where they entrained for Rosières-en-Santerre on the Somme.
-They arrived on the 23rd and marched to Chaulnes, before travelling by lorry to Morchain, where the battalion opened out into artillery formation and advanced on Pargny.
-Whilst crossing the high ground above the river they came under heavy shell fire and managed to take over a stretch of river north of Pargny Bridge to the south of Fontaine Les Pargny.
-Shortly before midnight a German patrol succeeded in rushing the bridgehead, penetrating the British line.
+At the time the offensive began, William’s unit was training in Tilques; however, they quickly mobilised the following day and marched to Arques where they entrained for Rosières-en-Santerre on the Somme.
+Upon arrival on the 23rd, the battalion marched to Chaulnes, before travelling by lorry to Morchain, where they opened out into artillery formation and advanced on Pargny.
+While crossing the high ground situated above the river, they came under heavy shell fire and managed to take over an area north of Pargny Bridge and to the south of Fontaine Les Pargny.
+Shortly before midnight, a German patrol succeeded in rushing the bridgehead, penetrating the British line.
 The Rifles successfully counter-attacked but lost five officers and 60 other ranks during the action.